WICG/display-locking/explainers/hidden-content-explainer.md

 * If script later modifies `element.style`, then the matching text would become invisible again.
-In general, having the browser change DOM or style like this isn't a good idea because it would be likely to clash with how the page is maintaining the same state.
+In general, having the browser change DOM or style like this isn't a good idea because it would be likely to clash with how the page is maintaining the same state and isn't very intuitive to the developer.
+* Doesn't make it easy for the page to change other state in conjunction with the reveal.
+* Requires privacy mitigations since the reveal/match is observable by the page.

 #### Automatic Revealing with activation event
-This is like "Automatic Revealing," but with an added "activation" event emitted when content is displayed to allow developers to change other state and styles if needed.
+This is like "Automatic Revealing," but with an added "activation" event emitted when content is revealed to allow the page to change other state and styles if needed.
 ##### Pros
-* Same pros as "Automatic Revealing."
+* The browser reveals the content and scrolls to it without the need for any script.
-* Allows other script state and styles to be changed when content is displayed.
+* Allows script to modify state and style when content is revealed.
 ##### Cons
-* Doesn't allow script to make the `hidden-matchable` content hidden again once it has been revealed since the flag saying that is has been revealed is internal to the browser.
-This doesn't allow for use cases where the `hidden-matchable` content looks similar to a details element with a button that runs script to reveal and collapse the content.
+* Doesn't make it feasible for script to toggle the expanded/collapsed state since script can't see the internal flag representing the expanded/collapsed state.
 * Automatic revealing and adding internal hidden state to track revealed `hidden-matchable` sections gets complicated and confusing in the browser implementation.
+* Requires privacy mitigations since the reveal/match is observable by the page.

 #### CSS Pseudo Selector
 A pseudo selector, such as `:target`, would be applied to the element